 “You have a name for this musical?”
 Mr. Clark looked stunned.

 “Who wants to switch to this soap opera instead of ‘The Tempest?” he asked.

 We spent the rest of class reading the Sonnets aloud.
-Jack was in drama heaven reading to me and me reading to him.
+Jack was in drama heaven reading togrther.
 Shakespeare was so obviously gay.
 Then someone read the line, “Then, beauteous niggard, why dost thou abuse the bounteous largess given thee to give?”

 “Say, what?”
 Grant exploded.

 “What I say?”